-1/4 of line 15 (make 4 payments) 1/3 of line 15 (make 3 payments) 1/2 of line 15 (make 2 payments) All of line 15 (pay in full) You may divide the payments between you, or agree that one of you will claim it all.
+1⁄4 of line 15 (make 4 payments) 1⁄3 of line 15 (make 3 payments) 1⁄2 of line 15 (make 2 payments) All of line 15 (pay in full)

+You may file separate 2017 Oregon income tax returns even if you file a joint Form OR-40-V. If you file separate income tax returns after filing a joint Form OR-40-V, you and your spouse should decide who will claim the estimated tax jointly paid.
+You may divide the payments between you, or agree that one of you will claim it all.
 If you and your spouse can't agree, your estimated tax generally will be divided based on your separate tax liabilities.

-Note: If you expect to file separate tax returns, file Form 40-V separately so your returns are processed more quickly.
+Note: If you expect to file separate tax returns, file Form OR-40-V separately so your returns are processed more quickly.